 - Bronze drop handles, cup handles and knobs

-There are two approaches to the Victorian kitchen, and they couldn’t be further apart.
-On the one hand, there’s a utilitarian interpretation based on the butler’s pantry or scullery that was the true working kitchen in Victorian homes.
-The focus is on a range cooker with free-standing furniture, open dressers and a large, well-worn table centre stage.
-More often, the kitchen cabinet design we associate with the Victorian era today is styled on the upstairs parlour or dining rooms, although you will often see elements of the ‘below stairs’ kitchen – for example, a butler’s sink, glass dresser and solid range cooker – incorporated.
+More often, the kitchen cabinet design we associate with the Victorian era today is styled on the upstairs parlour or dining rooms, although you will often see elements of the ‘below stairs’ kitchen – for example, a butler’s sink, glass-fronted dresser and range cooker – incorporated.

 - A large cook’s table or island unit